 Evanston Environmental Education Fund • Advances environmental awareness and promotes environmental stewardship in Evanston through the Evanston Environmental Association.

 Evanston Fourth of July Association Fund • Supports family-oriented entertainment events on the 4th of July and throughout the summer.

 Evanston History Center Joan Barr Smith Endowment for Women's History • Honors former Evanston mayor Joan Barr Smith and the many other women who have served as leaders in Evanston and supports the work of the Evanston Women's History Project at the Evanston History Center.

 Evanston Symphony Orchestra Association Fund • Delivers quality, affordable, accessible classical music to the community.

 Grady Bird Sanctuary Fund for the Evanston Environmental Association • Supports repair and maintenance of the Association's bird sanctuary.

 Literature for All of Us Fund • Encourages literature appreciation in youth.

 North End Mothers' Club Fund • Benefits the children of Evanston by promoting and advancing educational, charitable, civic, health, and welfare activities in the community.

-North Shore Village Endowment Fund • Benefits a network of services enabling seniors to live independently in their homes as vital members of the community.
+North Shore Village Fund • Benefits a network of services enabling seniors to live independently in their homes as vital members of the community.

 Roycemore School Endowment Fund • Provides support for faculty and program-related projects.
 Includes: